 (E) No exemption is provided from the maximum hour and overtime pay provisions of the law.

-(F) If a license is desired application must be made to the "superintendent of the d[i]vision of labor and worker safety, Department of Commerce, 50 West Broad Street, Columbus, Ohio 43215."
+(F) If a license is desired application must be made to the "superintendent of the division of industrial compliance, Department of Commerce, 6606 Tussing Road, Reynoldsburg, Ohio 43068."

-(G) No provision of any license issued under these rules shall excuse noncompliance with any federal or state law or municipal ordinance establishing higher standards.
+(G) No provision of any license issued under this chapter shall excuse noncompliance with any federal or state law or municipal ordinance establishing higher standards.

-(H) These rules shall apply to all employees with a disability within the state of Ohio.
-Any employer or his agent, or the officer or any agent of any corporation who violates any of the provisions of these rules or who interferes with the director or her or his duly authorized representative in the enforcement of these rules shall be subject to the penalties as set forth in section 4111.99 of the Revised Code.
+(H) Rules in this chapter shall apply to all employees with a disability within the state of Ohio.
+Any employer or his agent, or the officer or any agent of any corporation who violates any of the provisions of this chapter or who interferes with the director or her or his duly authorized representative in the enforcement of rules in this chapter shall be subject to the penalties as set forth in section 4111.99 of the Revised Code.